mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

 ### Cultural / Identity barriers to participation in ...

-EDIT DOWN FIND RECENT EVIDENCE

-MOVE THIS ?
+**Barriers to participation**

+Develop from introduction, move to a overview of literature which addresses  barriers in participation in coding communities from literature.

+The focus of this review is to identify broad streams and currents in research.

+#### Barrier - Identity and computer cultures

 Early work from Papert and Turkle addresses cultural barriers to computing culture [-@papert_epistemological_1990].
 The distinction between hard and soft approaches to learning is explored particularly in studies refuting conceptions that there is a right way to do computer coding.
 In this context, the hard approach infers a top-down perspective, highlighting advance planning and logical deconstruction of large problems.
 Papert and Turkle identify the privileging of abstract thinking over concrete approaches in classroom teaching a tendency which is mirrored by recent conceptions and advancement of computational thinking as teaching ideology [@wing_computational_2008].

 Paper and Turkle locate different, softer but equally effective coding strategies.
 Soft coding suggests a more immediate and learner-directed connection with the materials or digital artefacts involved.
 The learner is presented as adapting a familiar set of concepts and processes to new situations and challenges as they arise as a 'tinker' might use well worn tools to skilfully bodge a repair job [@papert_childrens_1993, p.
 143].

-The underlying assumption of the work here is re-examined in a stream on later work by  Kafai and Peppler etc, who after extensive research in this area begin to ask instead how to create new communities rather than aiming to break into existing ones.

- - building new clubhouses is important, creating new learning environments which align with values of participants [@kafai_beyond_2014].
+Kafai and Peppler also address the issues of gender identities and game design [@kafai_beyond_2014] asking how to create new communities and learning environments which align with values of participants rather than aiming to break into existing ones.
+They propose that we ask not *How can we bring girls into the game making clubhouse* but rather *How can we build new clubhouses suitable for the interests of girls*.
+Two of the playful elements they suggest are textiles related technology and the promotion of more collaborative online spaces as opposed to technology competitions.

 <!-- #### Barrier - Unfamiliarity with design process due to instruction based schooling systems